 Output

-The output can include more or less information based on more input parameters:
+The output can include more or less information based on the input parameters:

-- input_tokens: Include the list of input tokens for decoder-only models.
+- input_tokens: The list of input tokens for decoder-only models with additional information: text, logprob, rank and top_tokens.

 As output you get the following ‘stop_reason’: